 We harnessed up, completed a brief practice zip and took the Big Cliff Canyon Tour.
 With nine zip lines, including an 1,100-foot-long zip across Lost Spring Lake, the tour lasts about three hours.
 I packed small snacks and tour guides provided water.
 Cell phones are discouraged but, like a mom, I placed mine in a crossbody pouch.
 Zip the Canyons takes photos and videos, available for purchase at tour’s end, but guides graciously used my phone.
 Guides were great with kids—full of energy and age-appropriate-jokes.
 Participants should be about 10 years old and 70 pounds.
 Fearless: another requirement.
 Briefer ziplining tours are offered, though they don’t include zipping above the canyon’s lake.
 Online reservations are strongly encouraged.
 Save a few dollars on tours by visiting this amazing adventure park on a weekday.
 Consult their website, ZipTheCanyons.com, for additional information on tours and participant requirements.

-*Originally published in the March 2022 issue of Tampa Bay Parenting Magazine.
+*Originally published in the March 2022 issue of Tampa Bay Parenting Magazine, updated in March 2023.